lowfatcode/pretty-poly/README.md

 Pretty Poly provides a simple way to get the value of a specific coordinate of the tile.

-The `tile` object provides a `get_value()` method which always returns a value between 0..255 - this is slower that reading the tile data directly (since we need a function call per pixel) but can be helpful to get up and running more quickly.
+The `tile` object provides a `get_value()` method which always returns a value between `0` and `255` - this is slower that reading the tile data directly (since we need a function call per pixel) but can be helpful to get up and running more quickly.

 ```c++
 void callback(const tile_t &tile) {